 Alone, a CRM can only store data.
-When paired with the right tools, businesses can use CRM and AI together to manage customer relationships effectively.
+When paired with the right tools, businesses can use CRM and AI technology together to manage customer relationships effectively.
 For example, your company can use a CRM and a chatbot together to collect, nurture, and close leads within a single platform.

 Virtual Human Resource Management

-Human resources (HR) represent a major need for companies of all sizes.
+Human resources (HR) represents a major need for companies of all sizes.
 From recruitment to compensation to career planning, HR helps employees pursue fulfillment while driving a business toward growth.
 Particularly during employee recruitment, virtual human resource management can help businesses effectively manage talent.

 AI-enabled HR management saves a company valuable time during all stages of the recruitment and onboarding processes.
 Virtual HR management offers automation to help identify and vet available talent, compare candidate profiles, schedule candidate interviews, and make offers.

 When hiring new employees, businesses should establish a balance between automated and in-person onboarding.
-Automation should be used during less-personal steps of the onboarding process, when forms are signed and benefits are confirmed.
+Automation should be used during less-personal steps of the onboarding process when forms are signed and benefits are confirmed.
 However, in-person onboarding is important during interviews, team introductions, and training, to help new employees grow familiar with a company’s brand and culture.